Satiety Index

 © 1997, 2001 Rick Mendosa and John Walsh.
 All Rights Reserved.

-You may quote part of this page in on-line documents and printed publications, but please notify us so we can add a reference and make sure that you add pointers to the places where people can get the latest version.
+You may quote part of this page in online documents and printed publications, but please notify us so we can add a reference and ensure that you add pointers to the places where people can get the latest version.